york-cs-dams/practicals/habitable_programs/tools/coupling/README.md

 The implementation of computing MPC and Total Messages is already complete (see `lib/measurement/mpc_measurer.rb`).
 You will need to complete the implementations for computing the number of messages to self and messages to ancestors.
 For the later, note that only messages sent explicitly to the receiver `super` are messages passed to ancestors in Ruby.

-Apply the completed tool to the sample projects using `scripts/coupling mpc`.
+Apply the completed tool to the sample projects using `vado coupling mpc`.
 The expected results are:

 | Subject                                                | total_messages_passed | messages_passed_to_self | messages_passed_to_ancestors | mpc |
 | :----------------------------------------------------- | :-------------------- | :---------------------- | :--------------------------- | :-- |